 Keep your test topics focused on the most impactful features, but parse it out over the entire testing period.
 You’ll see the difference in the quality of feedback – the nuances of your testers’ experiences will shine through.

 Building a folding smartphone or another piece of emerging technology?
-Get a free custom test plan that outlines all of the specific objectives, key tester activities, and recruitment requirements for testing your new product before release.
-We’ll build one for you, no strings attached.
+Get started with a free hardware test planning kit that outlines all of the specific objectives, key tester activities, and recruitment requirements for testing your new product before release.